YiYuanZhuang/tale/_posts/2017-03-29-introducing-tale.md

     <figcaption>Figure 1: Visualisation of the 24-hour cycle of thelft crimes in San Francisco using a polar chart.</figcaption>
 </figure>

 In this bar chart, you are encouraged to click on different larceny/theft types to see how they change throughout the day.
-From the chart, we can see that 5:00-7:00 pm is the peak time for Attempted theft, which may be affected by several factors: (1) High visibility and dense crowds.
+From the chart, we can see that 5:00-7:00 pm is the peak time for Attempted theft, which echoes the information seen in the first chart.
+There are several influencing factors: (1) High visibility and dense crowds.
 5:00-7:00 pm is during the day, which provides better visibility for thieves than at night.
 In addition, the flow of people during the evening peak hours can provide criminals with opportunities to steal unknowingly.
 (2) Store operations are busy.
 During this period, retail stores are usually busy with customers browsing and employees managing inventory, and they are easily tired after a day's work, putting off vigilance, which also allows criminals to take advantage of the chaos to sneak in.

 Therefore, staggered hours are a good option for residents, and they should remain vigilant when entering public places during the peak period of theft crime.
 For store operators, timely shift changes may be a choice to keep staff sensitive to theft, and promptly stop them when theft occurs, reducing incidents such as "Walgreens stores" that have to close in batches due to looting [4].
 At the same time, the San Francisco police should improve the prevention of theft crimes during this period by strengthening patrols and shortening response times to crime incidents to reduce residents’ property losses.

 The patterns of "Petty theft" and "Attempted" theft are very similar, with both peaking around 5 p.m.
 Different from them, the peak period of "Grand theft" is after 5 o'clock, concentrated between 5:00-10:00.
 Among all kinds of grand thefts, the " Grand theft from locked auto" ranks far ahead, which accounts for 56% of the total "Grand theft".
 Prioritizing and targeting this type of theft would be a good option for San Francisco police to improve their reputation.
 It is good to hear San Francisco announced a proposed law in October 2023 to make it easier to prosecute car break-in thieves and their police are cracking down on car break-ins using a bait car program meant to catch thieves red-handed [5].
 These measures may seem great, but it would be ideal to prevent larceny/theft crimes before they happen and stop them in time when they happen.

+To this day, larceny/theft in San Francisco is still the number one crime type that troubles the local police department and residents.
+The analysis of this article hopes to bring more confidence to local residents in dealing with theft, and also inject more determination into the police department to solve this problem.
+We remain hopeful for a new San Francisco filled with freedom and security!

 ## Reference
 1. Police Department Incident Reports. "[Police Department Incident Reports](https://data.sfgov.org/browse?category=Public+Safety)"